History of New Zealand: Economic developments

+Option of becoming a state within the Commonwealth of Australia

+The premier of New Zealand, Richard Seddon, opposed the idea of uniting the colonies.
+He set up a Royal Commission on the topic in 1900.
+Despite some support for becoming an Australian state from the farming community which feared new trade restrictions if New Zealand did not unite with Australia, there was majority opposition to the idea.
+The prevailing opinion was that Australians were more economic rivals than partners, with New Zealand trade being mostly with the United Kingdom.
+New Zealand remained a separate colony when the Commonwealth of Australia was created on 1 January 1901, ushering in the 20th century.

-Dominion and Realm
+Dominion status

-New Zealand initially expressed interest in joining the proposed Federation of the Australian colonies, attending the 1891 National Australia Convention in Sydney.
-Interest in the proposed Australian Federation faded and New Zealand decided against joining the Commonwealth of Australia in 1901.
-New Zealand instead changed from being a colony to a separate "Dominion" in 1907, equal in status to Australia and Canada.
-Dominion status was a public mark of the self-governance that had evolved over half a century through responsible government.
+In 1907, New Zealand underwent a change of name to be known as a dominion instead of a colony.
+Dominion status was seen by some as a public mark of the responsible self-governance that had evolved over half a century.
+However, the change was not universally popular, with others seeing it as unnecessary.
 Just under one million people lived in New Zealand in 1907 and cities such as Auckland and Wellington were growing rapidly.

 Temperance and prohibition

 In New Zealand, prohibition was a moralistic reform movement begun in the mid-1880s by the Protestant evangelical and Nonconformist churches and the Women's Christian Temperance Union New Zealand and after 1890 by the Prohibition League.
 It never achieved its goal of national prohibition.
 It was a middle-class movement which accepted the existing economic and social order; the effort to legislate morality assumed that individual redemption was all that was needed to carry the colony forward from a pioneering society to a more mature one.
 However, both the Church of England and the largely Irish Catholic Church rejected prohibition as an intrusion of government into the church's domain, while the growing labour movement saw capitalism rather than alcohol as the enemy.
 Reformers hoped that the women's vote, in which New Zealand was a pioneer, would swing the balance, but the women were not as well organised as in other countries.
 Prohibition had a majority in a national referendum in 1911, but needed a 60% majority to pass.
-The movement kept trying in the 1920s, losing three more referenda by close votes; it managed to keep in place a 6 pm closing hour for pubs and Sunday closing (leading to the so-called six o'clock swill).
+The movement kept trying in the 1920s, losing three more referendums by close votes; it managed to keep in place a 6 pm closing hour for pubs and Sunday closing (leading to the so-called six o'clock swill).
 The Depression and war years effectively ended the movement.